eclipse-cyclonedds/cyclonedds/docs/dev/volatile_msg_secure.md

 The following elements are added to the data structures:

-* struct wr_prd_match::lst_seq     : Highest seq send to this reader used when filter is applied
+* struct ddsi_wr_prd_match::lst_seq     : Highest seq send to this reader used when filter is applied
-* struct pwr_rd_match::last_seq    : Reader specific last received sequence number from the writer.
+* struct ddsi_pwr_rd_match::last_seq    : Reader specific last received sequence number from the writer.
-* struct proxy_writer::uses_filter : Indicates that a content-filter is active
+* struct ddsi_proxy_writer::uses_filter : Indicates that a content-filter is active
-* struct proxy_reader::filter      : The filter to apply for this specific reader
+* struct ddsi_proxy_reader::filter      : The filter to apply for this specific reader

 Functions added:

 * writer_hbcontrol_p2p : This function creates a heartbeat destined for a specific reader.
 The volatile secure writer will use an submessage encoding which uses a distinct key for each reader.
 Therefor a reader specific heartbeat is needed.
 * nn_defrag_prune : When a volatile secure reader is deleted then the defragmentation administration could still contain messages destined for this reader.
 This function removes these messages from the defragmentation administration.
 * volatile_secure_data_filter : The filter applied to the secure volatile messages which filters on the destination participant guid.
 * write_sample_p2p_wrlock_held : This function writes a message to a particular reader.